josdejong/mathjs/docs/datatypes/bignumbers.md

 The default precision for BigNumber is 64 digits, and can be configured with the option `precision`.

-*Important:
-BigNumber is not supported by all functions, like `arg`, and `random`.
+Note that BigNumbers are not supported by all functions.
-These functions will downgrade BigNumber to Number, and return a Number.*

 ## Round-off errors